My sessions are open to anyone who feels that they might need someone to listen, even just for a few hours - no problem or feeling is unimportant.

 My style leans towards a person-centred/humanistic approach, which puts you, the client in the focus.
 Unlike other (psychodynamic) therapists, I don't focus as strongly on childhood.
 However, I tend to find from experience that the past often has an impact on the here and now, so I do value its importance.
 Likewise, although I do not usually practice CBT, I recognise the value in coping mechanisms and so if this is for you I will try and accommodate for some solution-focussed direction.

 The key to my style is listening to what you want and need from therapy, and we go from there.

 What are my key areas of work?
 Who can benefit?

 My belief is that everyone deserves therapy.
 Sitting with the focus on you for 50 minutes can often feel like an indulgence, and out of the ordinary.
 Every person deserves this time, whatever has/is/might happen.
 Focusing on what is troubling you right now can be very difficult and without a safe space to explore, things can heighten and be left unresolved.Anyone can have counselling.

-The counselling hour is 50 minutes, starting on the hour.
+The counselling hour is 50 minutes.